TWalew/ContactManagement/README.md

  We can start with the database:

  1. You need to have SQL Server Management Studio or some other server studio depending on what database you want to       use.
 Keep in mind if using other database you'll also need to change the connection string.
- 1.1 If you want to stick with SQL Server you can open SSMS start server at localhost using ```diff.``` as the name and run the first query to create the database:
+ 1.1 If you want to stick with SQL Server you can open SSMS start server at localhost using ```diff . ``` as the name and run the first query to create the database:
  ```diff
 - Create Database ContactDB
 ```